Sears: 19th century: Beginnings

-Before the Sears catalog, farmers near small rural towns usually purchased supplies, often at high prices and on credit, from local general stores with narrow selections of goods.
-Prices were negotiated and relied on the storekeeper's estimate of a customer's creditworthiness.
-This also had the effect of helping black farmers during the Jim Crow Law era, when storekeepers may not make them the same offers.
-Sears built an opposite business model by offering in their catalogs a larger selection of products at published prices.

 By 1894, the Sears catalog had grown to 322 pages, including many new items, such as sewing machines, bicycles, sporting goods and automobiles (later produced, from 1905 to 1915, by Lincoln Motor Car Works of Chicago [no relation to the current Ford line]).
 By 1895, the company was producing a 532-page catalog.
 Sales were over $400,000 ($ in dollars) in 1893 and over $750,000 ($ in dollars) two years later.
 By 1896, dolls, stoves, and groceries were added to the catalog.

 Despite the strong and growing sales, the national Panic of 1893 led to a full-scale economic depression, causing a cash squeeze and large quantities of unsold merchandise by 1895.
 Roebuck decided to quit, returning later in a publicity role.
 Sears offered Roebuck's half of the company to Chicago businessman Aaron Nusbaum, who in turn brought in his brother-in-law Julius Rosenwald, to whom Sears owed money.
 In August 1895, they bought Roebuck's half of the company for $75,000 ($ in dollars), and that month the company was reincorporated in Illinois with a capital stock of $150,000 ($ in dollars).
 The transaction was handled by Albert Henry Loeb of Chicago law firm Loeb & Adler (now Arnstein & Lehr); copies of the transaction are still displayed on the firm's walls.